 My Review of Alizarin Crimson (Alternatives)

-Unfortunately, one of the reasons I like it so much is also one of the reasons I don’t use it often: it’s too similar in use case to Quin Rose.
-This is especially true of single-pigment PV19 versions of Alizarin Crimson hue, such as Da Vinci, and the redder PV19 roses, such as DS Quin Red or DV Red Rose Deep.
+I really enjoyed DV ACQ from the moment I swatched it out.
+Unfortunately, one of the reasons I like it so much is also one of the reasons I don’t use it often: it’s too similar in use case to Quin Rose/Red!

 Wanna buy it?
 You can support the blog by shopping with my affiliate links.